SNodeC/snode.c/README.md

 ### Connect Methods

 As already mentioned above, for convenience each *SocketClient* class provides its own specific set of *connect* methods.
-The implementation of this specific *connect* methods rely on some listen methods common to all *SocketClient* classes.
+The implementation of this specific *connect* methods rely on some *connect* methods common to all *SocketClient* classes.

 #### Common *connect* Methods